xiaoxiaxusummer/multi_mode_pinching_antenna/README.md

 arXiv:2603.08472, 2026.

 ## 📄 Related Work
-This work is based on our previous paper ``Multi-Mode Pinching Antenna Systems Enabled Multi-User Communications'' [arXiv Preprint](https://arxiv.org/abs/2601.20780), which establishes the fundamental physic model of multi-mode PASS.
+The fundamental concept of mode and the detailed physic model of multi-mode PASS can be found in paper ``Multi-Mode Pinching Antenna Systems Enabled Multi-User Communications'' [[arXiv Preprint](https://arxiv.org/abs/2601.20780)].
 In this previous work, the PAs are divided into two groups for fixed mode selection.